-Katie is an experienced insolvency lawyer, aiming to maximise recoveries for her clients, whether through sales of assets or by way of litigation.
+Katie is an experienced insolvency lawyer, and partner, aiming to maximise recoveries for her clients, whether through sales of assets or by way of litigation.

 Main area of practice